httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 If the `Upload-Complete` header field is set to false, the client intends to transfer the representation over multiple requests.
 If the request content was fully received, the server MUST include the `Location` response header field pointing to the upload resource and MUST include the `Upload-Limit` header field with the corresponding limits if existing.
 Servers are RECOMMENDED to use the `201 (Created)` status code.

-The server MUST record the length according to {{upload-length}} if the `Upload-Length` or `Upload-Complete` header fields are included in the request.
+The server MUST record the length according to {{upload-length}} if the `Upload-Length` or `Upload-Complete: ?1` header fields are included in the request.

 While the request content is being received, the server MAY send multiple interim responses with a `104 (Upload Resumption Supported)` status code and the `Upload-Offset` header field set to the current offset to inform the client about the upload progress.